-He says in Romans 1:20, "For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
-So they are without excuse."
+He says in Romans 1:20, "For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse."
 In verse 19 of that same chapter, God says that He has revealed Himself inside of every human being, and in verse 21 He explains that when we willfully choose to deny this inner knowledge, our hearts become darkened.

-Once again, in Romans 2:15 He says that His law is written in our hearts: "They show that the work of the law is written on their hearts, while their conscience also bears witness."
+Once again, in Romans 2:15 He says that His law is written in our hearts: "Which shew the work of the law written in their hearts, their conscience also bearing witness."